North Korean soldier: Surgeon says defector 'was like a broken jar'

 Oh is walking, talking and going to the bathroom independently.
 His condition, though stable, is still grave.

-Complications from Tuberculosis and Hepatitis B continue to compromise his recovery, especially his liver function.
+Complications from tuberculosis and hepatitis B continue to compromise his recovery, especially his liver function.

-Oh is also under psychiatric care and likely to be suffering from Post Traumatic Stress Disorder (PTSD), says Lee.
+Oh is also under psychiatric care and likely to be struggling with post-traumatic stress disorder, Lee said.

-He's been plagued by nightmares, sometimes fearing he was still in North Korea prompting Lee to hang the South Korean flag in his recovery room to remind him he was safe.
+He's been plagued by nightmares, sometimes fearing he was still in North Korea, prompting Lee to hang the South Korean flag in his recovery room to remind him he was safe.

-"He actually asked me, is it really South Korea?
-And I said, have a look at that flag -- have you ever seen that flag in North Korea?"
+"He actually asked me, 'is it really South Korea?'
+And I said, 'have a look at that flag.
+Have you ever seen that flag in North Korea?' "

 It's unclear what the future holds.
 Oh has told his surgeon that he's interested in studying law.
-Lee says he has no interest in going into the South Korean military as other defectors have done.
+Lee says he has no interest in going into the South Korean military, as other defectors have done.

 The South Korean government screens defectors for security risks and runs resettlement programs to help them adapt and integrate into South Korean society -- something that can be an uphill struggle.

-Lee is protective about his patient and Oh remains under heavy security in the hospital so that nothing can compromise his treatment.
+Lee is protective of his patient, and Oh remains under heavy security in the hospital so that nothing can compromise his treatment.

-"If there's so many questions about his past years in North Korea, it might affect his emotional status, so if he's in depressed status, he may not be able to eat properly or recover properly," Lee says.
+"If there's so many questions about his past years in North Korea.
+It might affect his emotional status, so if he's in depressed status, he may not be able to eat properly or recover properly," Lee said.

-Oh told Lee that American and South Korean TV dramas are already popular in North Korea, suggesting that some people have access to outside media.
+Oh told Lee that American and South Korean TV dramas are popular in North Korea, suggesting that some people have access to outside media.

-"I was quite surprised," says Lee.
+"I was quite surprised," Lee said.

 Newfound celebrity

-Throughout Oh's miraculous survival and recovery, Lee, a renowned surgeon who trained in San Diego in the US, says it's been hard to not let the stress get to him.
+Throughout Oh's miraculous survival and recovery, Lee, a renowned surgeon who trained in San Diego, says it's been hard to not let the stress get to him.

-There's been intense interest in Oh's story across South Korea and by international media, and as one of the few people who has access to him the demands for information are relentless.
+There's been intense interest in Oh's story across South Korea and by international media, and as one of the few people who has access to him, the demands for information are relentless.

-He tells us that while Oh's survival is a miracle, it is an outcome his team strives for every day with every patient.
+He said that while Oh's survival is a miracle, it is an outcome his team strives for every day with every patient.

 The tradeoff is much personal sacrifice.